-Ok so this was my first ever Pre-Order and it must have been the only Pre-order i have done where i went for the standard version, i can’t remember if there even was a special edition or whatever for it.
-If it was then i am very intrested in buying it now.
+Ok so this was my first ever Pre-Order and it must have been the only Pre-order i have done where I went for the standard version, I can’t remember if there even was a special edition or whatever for it.
+If it was then I am very interested in buying it now.

-The game was the first game i had on the PS3 that lasted more than 5-7 hours so that was a huge plus and best of all there was no boring parts either.
+The game was the first game I had on the PS3 that lasted more than 5-7 hours so that was a huge plus and best of all there were no boring parts either.

-The graphics was a huge leap from the already awesome looking PS2 and PSP incarnations in the series and i will never forget how Sony and Insomniac tried to push it as a Disney/*Pixar quality production.
+The graphics were a huge leap from the already awesome looking PS2 and PSP incarnations in the series and I will never forget how Sony and Insomniac tried to push it as a Disney/*Pixar quality production.

-The promotional stuff worked and because of their hype i belived that it indeed was of that quality back then, now 8 years later i will admit that it have aged a bit but it still look gobsmacking good in many places and is indeed up there with Pixar stuff from the same era.
+The promotional stuff worked and because of their hype I believed that it indeed was of that quality back then, now 8 years later I will admit that it has aged a bit but it still looks gobsmacking good in many places and is indeed up there with Pixar stuff from the same era.

 Tools Of Destruction carried the torch of having the best weapons ever in a game which was and has always been the main trademark of the series.
 Funny, Wacky, Amazing, Strange and downright silly at times and yet it never broke the game.